Tips to Encourage Pointing in Toddlers: Early Communication Skills

 2. Shaping pointing.

-When a child is pointing by using his / her whole body, whole hand or by looking, then index finger pointing should be shaped.
+If a child uses their whole hand or body to indicate interest, gently shape it into index finger pointing.
+This helps build intentional communication skills.
 An adult will assist the child to raise the arm and point with the index finger towards what is needed, wanted or requested.

 Once again, this must be done often.
 It is best to begin this for the purpose of ‘request’ by the child.
 Such as, if the child wants a biscuit- assist him to point at it (shaped by the adult).